AstroAir/QtForge/docs/guides/plugin-development.md

 # Plugin Development Guide

-This guide covers everything you need to know to develop plugins for the QtPlugin system.
+This guide covers everything you need to know to develop plugins for the QtForge system.

 ## Getting Started